fkelbert/uc4linux/README.md

 # General description

 uc4linux is a Policy Enforcement Point for usage control enforcement purposes as developed within the scope of the publications listed below.
-The code is based on the strace project.
+The code is based on [strace](http://sourceforge.net/p/strace/code/ci/master/tree/).

-The master branch of this project is branch ucmaster.
+The master branch of this project is branch [ucmaster](https://github.com/fkelbert/uc4linux/tree/ucmaster).

 # Publications